 R. Stanton Dodge.
-Mr. Dodge serves as a member of our Board of Directors and is currently the Executive Vice President, General Counsel and Secretary of DISH Network Corporation ("DISH Network") and EchoStar, and is responsible for all legal and government affairs of DISH Network, EchoStar and their subsidiaries.
-Mr. Dodge serves as our Executive Vice President, General Counsel and Secretary pursuant to a management services agreement between DISH Network and EchoStar that was entered into in connection with the spin-off of EchoStar from DISH Network on January 1, 2008 (the "Spin-off").
-Since joining DISH Network in November 1996, he has held various positions of increasing responsibility in DISH Network's legal department, and assumed responsibility for DISH Network human resources in January 2010 and DISH Network public relations in January 2011.
-The Board concluded that Mr. Dodge should continue to serve on the Board due to, among other things, his service as our General Counsel and roles of increasing responsibility held at DISH Network during his 14 years of service.
+Mr. Dodge serves as a member of our Board of Directors and is currently the Executive Vice President, General Counsel and Secretary of DISH Network Corporation ("DISH Network"), and is responsible for all legal and government affairs of DISH Network and its subsidiaries.
+From October 2007 to November 2011, Mr. Dodge served as our Executive Vice President, General Counsel and Secretary pursuant to a management services agreement between DISH Network and EchoStar that was entered into in connection with the spin-off of EchoStar from DISH Network on January 1, 2008 (the "Spin-off").
+Since joining DISH Network in November 1996, he has held various positions of increasing responsibility in DISH Network's legal department.
+The Board concluded that Mr. Dodge should continue to serve on the Board due to, among other things, his knowledge of our industry particularly in light of his business and legal expertise obtained during his prior service as our General Counsel, his service as DISH Network's General Counsel and roles of increasing responsibility held at DISH Network during his 15 years of service.

-until November 2009.
-From May 2004 to December 2007, he was a Director of DISH Network, and served DISH Network alternately as Chief Technical Officer and Senior Advisor from time to time.
-From April 2000 to May 2004, he was President and Chief Operating Officer of DISH Network.
-Prior to that time, Mr. Dugan held various positions with DISH Network and its subsidiaries commencing in 1990.
+Michael T. Dugan.
+Mr. Dugan has served as our Chief Executive Officer and President since November 2009.
+Mr. Dugan has also served as a member of our Board of Directors since our formation in 2007.
+Mr. Dugan served as a Senior Advisor to EchoStar from January 1, 2008 until November 2009.
+From May 2004 to December 2007, he was a director of DISH Network, and served DISH Network alternately as Chief Technical Officer and Senior Advisor from time to time.
 Mr. Dugan served as a director of Frontier Corporation from October 2006 until November 2009.
 The Board concluded that Mr. Dugan should continue to serve on the Board due to, among other things, his knowledge of DISH Network from his service as a director and officer and his experience in the telecommunications and related industries from his service over the years as a director or officer with a number of different companies in those industries.

 Charles W. Ergen.
-Mr. Ergen serves as our Chairman.
+Mr. Ergen serves as our executive Chairman and Chairman of the Board of Directors.
 Mr. Ergen served as our Chief Executive Officer from our formation in 2007 until November 2009.
-Mr. Ergen also served as our President from June 2008 until November 2009.
-Mr. Ergen is also the Chairman and Chief Executive Officer of DISH Network, a position that he has held since DISH Network's formation in 1980.
-Mr. Ergen has also served as the President of DISH Network from time to time.
-During the past ten years he has also held various executive officer and director positions with DISH Network's subsidiaries.
+Mr. Ergen serves as executive Chairman and has been Chairman of the Board of Directors of DISH Network since its formation and, during the past five years, has held executive officer and director positions with DISH Network and its subsidiaries.
 The Board concluded that Mr. Ergen should continue to serve on the Board due to, among other things, his role as DISH Network's co-founder and as our controlling shareholder in addition to his extensive experience in our industry.